RashmiSandamini/AgroGreen/README.md

 # AgroGreen
-This repository contains simple UI designs for agricultre website.
+This repository contains simple UI designs built using HTML and CSS for a website that showcases different aspects of agriculture.